Importance: Why Drum Sanders Matter Today

 How is a drum sander different from a belt sander?

-A drum sander focuses on uniform thickness and surface leveling using a cylindrical drum, while belt sanders are often used for shaping and edge work.
-Drum sanders emphasize precision over aggressive material removal.
+A drum sander focuses on uniform thickness and surface leveling, while a belt sander is used for shaping and edge work.

 Does a drum sander replace all sanding steps?